MichielvdVelde/nexus-server/README.md

 * Support for **read** (r), **write** (w) and **append** (a) modes (may depend on the store used)
 * Resource paths are like directory paths, but starting with a single forward slash (`/`)
   * Extensions are optional, but a resource will **always** be a file
-  * E.g. `/resource`, `resource.json`, `dir/subdir/another/resource`
+  * E.g. `/resource`, `/resource.json`, `/dir/subdir/another/resource`
-* Abstracts file handling, making it possible to use multiple stores
+* Abstracts file handling, making it possible to use multiple types of stores

 ## Roadmap